FIT-HUB-INDONESIA/SQUAT-APPS/README.md

     ls
     ```

-4. After successfully cloning the repository, perform `npm init` at `android` folder, `ios` folder, and `root` folder to install dependencies.
+4. After successfully cloning the repository, perform `npm install` at `android` folder, `ios` folder, and `root` folder to install dependencies.

 ## Configure ESLint and Prettier Formatter